 If your new dog is still having accidents after the first few weeks despite a consistent effort to house train them, take them to a vet to check for any medical reasons behind this.

-If bringing home a rescue dog needs a little more help quickly learning the ins and outs of potty training, check out our Puppy Potty Training Tips.
+If bringing home a rescue dog needs a little more help quickly learning the ins and outs of potty training, check out our Puppy Potty Training Tips

 Chewing

-Something that not everyone thinks about before they adopt a rescue dog is the damage they can do to your house.
+Something that not everyone thinks about before they adopt a new rescue dog is the damage they can do to your house.
 Rescue dogs often need a little time to adjust to their new home, and some come with anxiety from abandonment or abuse issues.
-No matter how young or old your adopted dog is, destructive chewing is something you need to be prepared for.
+No matter how young or old your new dog is, destructive chewing is something you need to be prepared for.

 Barking

 If your dog is barking a lot, there is usually a reason behind the barking.
-Your dog might bark if they are lonely, bored, not getting enough attention, stressed or feel the need to protect the house.
+Your dog may bark if they are lonely, bored, not getting enough attention, stressed or feel the need to protect the house.

 You’ll need to figure out which one of these behaviors is the root cause and then tackle that reason.
 For example, if your dog is bored, you can try to mentally stimulate them more and play brain games such as a treasure hunt or hide and seek.